WGBH-MLA/openvault3/app/views/collections/war_peace.md

 doctrine of deterrence that ran through the forty-year history of the nuclear age.
 This collection contains the full interviews and selected stock footage from the series.
-If you would like to view the full *War and Peace in the Nuclear Age* episodes you may schedule an appointment at WGBH in Boston by contacting the WGBH Media Library and Archives.
+If you would like to view the full *War and Peace in the Nuclear Age* episodes you may schedule an appointment at GBH in Boston by contacting the GBH Archives.

 View [project staff and funding](/credits/credits-open-vault-wpna).